 A popular belief is that if sharks stop swimming, they will sink and drown.
 This is only true for some species – it all comes down to the breathing techniques used by the shark.

-A few species of sharks, such as the great white shark and whale shark, need a strong current flowing towards their mouths to avoid suffocation; without this water movement, they would eventually drown.
+A few sharks, like the great white and whale shark, need a strong current flowing to their mouths to avoid suffocation; without this water movement, they’d drown.

 What Breathing Techniques Do Sharks Use?

-Unlike humans who need lungs to breathe, sharks get their oxygen from water.
-They use their gills to both filter oxygen out of water and get rid of carbon dioxide in their bodies.
-The gills act as a filter for the water, allowing oxygen to enter the bloodstream and be circulated throughout the body.
+Sharks get their oxygen from water using gills.
+These gills both filter oxygen and remove carbon dioxide from their bodies.
+The gills work as a filter, letting oxygen enter the bloodstream and circulate through the body.

 What is Buccal Pumping?

-Buccal pumping is a method of water circulation where the mouth opens and closes to push water over the gills.
-Some sharks have a specialized opening behind the eyes called spiracles which helps pump water over the gills, keeping sand or any other small debris from entering.
+Buccal pumping involves the mouth opening and closing to move water over the gills.
+Some sharks have spiracles, a special opening behind the eyes, which help pump water over the gills and prevent debris like sand from entering.